Which Spray Foam Insulation is Best for My Grow Room: Open Cell or Closed Cell?

 You’re building and planning out your grow room and know you want spray foam insulation, but do you go with open cell or closed cell?

-The Internet isn’t a great help here, as there is a lot of misconception about foam insulation floating around the world wide web.
-While you’re likely reading this on the Internet, I promise you we won’t steer you in the wrong direction.
+The Internet isn’t a great help here, as there are a lot of misconceptions about foam insulation floating around the World Wide Web.
+While you’re likely reading this online, I promise we won’t steer you in the wrong direction.

 RetroFoam of Michigan has been installing foam insulation in homes, pole barns, and businesses since 2002, and now we can say we’ve also insulated our fair share of grow rooms.